 Risk assessment conversations

-Organisations should regularly talk to staff through one-to-one conversations about how they are and whether they need any support to improve their working experience.
+Organisations should regularly talk to staff through one-to-one conversations about how they are, and if they need any support to improve their working experience.
 Risk assessment discussions should be purposeful, supportive and specifically designed to review physical and psychological risk factors to an individual, as well as their personal circumstances.

-Employers will need to take into account government advice on vulnerable workers and shielding.
 All staff should be encouraged to disclose any medical condition that might compromise their health and ability to work safely.
-There may be particular concerns regarding discussion by those managing services with their team members regarding health conditions which would normally only be discussed with the worker’s primary care practitioner or an occupational health advisor.
 The ethics committee of the Faculty of Occupational Medicine, has clarified that:

-"Both the employer, through line managers, and the employee have a duty of care – to protect themselves, and their patients, ie the public, from harm.
+"Both the employer, through line managers, and the employee have a duty of care to protect themselves, and their patients, for instance, the public, from harm.
 The health status of the employee is important to this.
 It would not be considered unethical to ask that the relevant part of personal clinical information is shared.
 If practically speaking this cannot be done via occupational health, because of the volume of work and other priorities, then, subject to line mangers being cautioned about sensitivity and confidentiality, this enquiry, by managers, would not be unreasonable."

 Notwithstanding this advice, organisations will recognise that some team members will have health concerns that they may not wish to discuss with their manager.
 In this situation, a review by the organisation’s occupational health team or another relevant person may be appropriate.